sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/managing-code-insights-with-api.md

 To create a Code Insight that will generate and persist time series data, use the mutation below.

-Important: Specify the list of repositories that for the insight should run over in `repositoryScope.repositories` or leave it empty to specify that the query should be run across all repositories.
+Important: Specify the list of repositories that the insight should run over in `repositoryScope.repositories` or leave it empty to specify that the query should be run across all repositories.

 ```gql
 mutation CreateLineChartSearchInsight($input: LineChartSearchInsightInput!) {